hammerheim-game/hammerheim-rules/3-warbands/pit-fighters.md

 battle.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 2 2 3 3 1 3 1 6
-Weapons/Armor: A Pit Fighter Initiate may be equipped with weapons and armor chosen from the Pit Fighter Equipment list.
+Weapons/Armour: A Pit Fighter Initiate may be equipped with weapons and armour chosen from the Pit Fighter Equipment list.
 Skills: The Initiates may choose from Combat & Strength when he gains a new skill.
 In addition, the Initiates may